Neuw84/s3tables-duckdb-wasm-demo/README.md

 ## Version pinning

 The extension binary embeds the DuckDB version it was built against (**v1.5.5**) and DuckDB-Wasm refuses mismatched extensions.
-The app pins `@duckdb/duckdb-wasm` to a matching release; if you bump one, rebuild the other (see `BUILDING.md`).
+The app pins`@duckdb/duckdb-wasm` to a matching release; if you bump one, rebuild the other (see `BUILDING.md`).

 ## Security notes

 - Use **temporary** credentials, scope them to the demo table bucket, and prefer short sessions.
 The app never persists them.
-- The extension is loaded with `allowUnsignedExtensions: true` because it is a local, unsigned build.
+- The extension is loaded with `allowUnsignedExtensions: true` because it isa local, unsigned build.
 - This patch has been vibe coded, although I plan to make a proper review and upstream it, it will take a while.
 Do not use the code here in production.

 ## License